 For matters related to espionage and conflict in cyberspace, there is well-established international law governing the domain.
 This body of international law generally encompasses (1) the norm of nonintervention; (2) jus ad bellum, the international law governing the resort to force by states; (3) and jus in bello, the international law regulating the conduct of armed conflict (the laws of war or international humanitarian law).
 These laws are codified in treaty and customary international law established over years of state practice.
 For the purposes of Stuxnet, because the United States is not in a state of “armed conflict” with Iran, those laws related to jus in bello are not relevant.
 They will be mentioned in this article only to give the reader a sense of what the international rules would be if the controversy between the US and Iran did escalate into “armed conflict.”
 These rules would apply to cyber operations during an armed conflict just as they apply to conventional armed conflicts.
 Furthermore, while Stuxnet is distinguishable from an espionage operation, it is useful to begin by analyzing espionage under international law, since most cyber operations conducted today are espionage operations and not uses of force.
 Indeed, since the issue of the legality of espionage through the Internet is of much debate lately, the next section will review international legal principles relevant to that debate.

-With respect to international organizations, there has been much discussion about the International Telecommunications Union (ITU) and its attempts to control the Internet by expanding its original mandate to cover international governance issues.
+With respect to international organizations, there has been much discussion about the International Telecommunication Union (ITU) and its attempts to control the Internet by expanding its original mandate to cover international governance issues.
 Currently, states are in the midst of a debate about the most appropriate international venue to manage the Internet, and in particular, to establish and enforce the “rules of the road” for behavior on the Internet.
 States could pursue multiple options for establishing an institutional regime to build consensus on the “rules of the road” for behavior on the Internet.
 Such arrangements could entail efforts directly under UN auspices (the Security Council); the UN General Assembly (UNGA); or drafting individual treaties in the context of existing institutions such as the ITU, the Organisation for Economic Co-operation and Development (OECD), the International Civil Aviation Organization (ICAO), or the World Intellectual Property Organization (WIPO).
 Although not the subject of this article, the designation of a specific international organization to ultimately play a central role in this area of international law will have implications not only for state sovereignty but for the development of international law related to national security issues such as espionage and conflict.

 Espionage as Information Collection